garrandall/popular-music-data/tracks/love-me-or-hate-me--f--k-you------lady-sovereign.md

 Ewww!
 Never had my nails done
 Bite them down until they're numb
 I'm the one with the non-existent bum
-Now I dont really give a - EWWW!
+Now I don't really give a - EWWW!
 I miss some of my shepherd's pie
 Like a high maintenance chick missin' her diamonds
-I'm missin' my clippers lighters, now bow down to your royal highness No I dont own a Corgi, had a hamster it died cause I ignored it Go on then, go on report me, I'm English - try and deport me!
+I'm missin' my clippers lighters, now bow down to your royal highness No I don't own a Corgi, had a hamster it died cause I ignored it Go on then, go on report me, I'm English - try and deport me!